 If you don’t have kids, pets, or a house — disregard!
-It’s best to find someone to take care of anyone or anything of yours well in advance so that you’re not scrambling in the weeks before.
-You’ll be lucky to come across someone who is available to commit to something like this with little notice.
+It’s best to find someone to take care of these things well in advance, so that you’re not scrambling in the weeks before your vacation.
+You’d be lucky to come across someone who is available to commit to something like this with little notice.

 6. Do more research on the resort you’re going to.

-You’ll definitely need at least one good book for laying out on the beach everyday.
-Plan to find one for that and maybe even another in case you finish it quickly, because you will have flight and airport time to kill, as well.
-In addition to books, magazines are great too!
-Even making a summer/beach-y playlist for your phone or iPod is an awesome idea.
-You can listen for the next 100 days to gear up for the trip, plus you will thank yourself later when you have your beach jams ready!
+You’ll definitely need at least ONE good book for laying out on the beach everyday.
+We suggest you find at least one for that and maybe even another, just in case you finish it quickly!
+There will be plenty of flight and airport time to kill, anyways.
+In addition to books, magazines are great for lounge time!
+You could even make a summer/beachy playlist for your phone or iPod.

 8. Save up a small amount of cash.

-The main perk of going to an all-inclusive is that you don’t have to worry about money!
+The main perk of going to an all-inclusive resort is that you don’t have to worry about spending money once there!
 However, it’s always a good idea to have a bit of cash on-hand.
 You’ll want a little for airport snacks, as well as any fees to be paid at customs or when transferring to your hotel.

 9. Watch beach movies to pump yourself up.

-The Last Song, Blue Hawaii, 50 First Dates, and Cast away — just to name a few.
+The Last Song, Blue Hawaii, 50 First Dates, and Cast Away — just to name a few.
 There are plenty out there that you can watch one each weekend before your trip!

 10. Get a bit of sun before you leave.

-In the 100 days (3ish months) leading up to your trip, it could be beneficial to get some sun on your skin beforehand!
+In the 100 days (about three months) leading up to your trip, it could be beneficial to get some sun on your skin beforehand!
 Not only will you be a little sun-kissed for your swimsuit, but you may have less of a chance of burning later.

 This will help your skin to not be in such shock once you’re in-destination!